Aeonium lindleyi

 Cultivation

-Grow under glass in a peat-free, loam-based potting compost with added extra grit.
+Grow in pots of peat-free, loam-based compost with added extra grit.
+Position in a sunny spot for the best leaf colouration; aeonium will tolerate some shade but the leaves become green.
 Water moderately when in growth, not at all when dormant.
-Apply a balanced liquid fertiliser 2 or 3 times in the growing season.
-See houseplant cacti and succulent cultivation for further advice
+Apply a balanced liquid fertiliser 2 or 3 times during the growing season.
+In winter move plants to a frost-free greenhouse or conservatory.
+See hardy cacti and succulent cultivation for further information

 Propagation